USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: JPROC

 O2ABS is the logical name for the ASCII data file containing absorption cross section and quantum yield data for O<sub>2</sub> photolysis.
 The data in this file are listed as a function of wavelength.
-This file follows the same format as the CSQY files described in Section 6.1.6.
+This file follows the same format as the CSQY files described in this [Section](#CSQY).

 ### O3ABS: Ozone absorption cross-section data

 Used by: JPROC

 O3ABS is the logical name for the ASCII data file containing absorption cross section and quantum yield data for O<sub>3</sub> photolysis.
 The data in this file are listed as a function of wavelength.
-This file follows the same format as the CSQY files described in Section 6.1.6.
+This file follows the same format as the CSQY files described in this [Section](#CSQY).

 ### InMetFiles: List of MM5 or WRF‑ARW output files